UniqueNetwork/marketplace-docker/README.md

 [Main article](https://docs.unique.network/unique-and-quartz-wiki/build/reference/sponsoring-and-fees)

 > The Unique Network allows sponsoring of user transactions for NFT, Fungible, and Refungible collections and smart contracts.
 When a collection (or a smart contract) is sponsored, the only thing the sponsored users need to have is a Unique wallet and an address.
 There is no requirement to have any QTZ or UNQ on balance in the wallet on their part.
-This feature removes the extra friction for the end user and creates nice, flawless user experience for the brand new user in the unique chain.
+This feature removes the extra friction for the end user and creates a nice, flawless user experience for the brand new user in the unique chain.

 However, it is always worth remembering that the sponsor accounts should have a balance of QTZ in order to be able provide for the sponsored user transactions.